Wise rebrand

 A reduction in styles

-As a result of this work we were able to streamline our set and reduce the number of type styles we supported, creating stronger hierarchy between our styles and reusing them for function specific purposes to keep it simple.
+As a result of this work we were able to streamline our set and reduce the number of type styles we supported.

 03 Semantics